 - 3 cloves garlic, chopped

-- 1 tsp fresh rosemary, chopped (or ½ tsp dried rosemary)
+- 1 teaspoon fresh rosemary, chopped (or ½ teaspoon dried rosemary)

 - 1 15 oz can of Guinness or other stout beer (you can replace this with 2 extra cups of beef broth is desired, but the Guinness really gives it a nice depth of flavor)